Tron (TRX) Taxes in the US 2026 – Staking, USDT & Reporting

 - Voting rewards (TRX): Taxable as ordinary income when received

-- Unfreezing TRX: Not a taxable event – you receive back the original TRX
+- Unfreezing TRX: Not a taxable event — you just get your original TRX back

 USDT on Tron